Welcome to Five Points Live! Poster Collection & Memorabilia Tour

 About David Byrd - As the exclusive designer for the Fillmore East, Byrd produced 11 posters for Bill Graham between 1968-71.
 With his architectural training, powerful linework and sense of dimension and balance, Byrd said his understanding of symmetry "...
 Led [me] right up to Art Nouveau.
 Add to that my LSD experiences, and it all connected up somehow."
 Byrd's credits include concert poster designs for Jimi Hendrix, the Who, the Grateful Dead, movie posters for Godspell and Jesus Christ Superstar, posters for The Pasadena Playhouse productions, cover art for TV Guide, and work for Warner Bros.
 Byrd also designed a poster for the Woodstock festival in its original location in Wallkill, New York, that was changed four weeks before the date, thus scraping his design for the one shown above.

-Our Story: This poster was a gift from Cousins Mirandi and Eve Babitz, rescued from their childhood home on Wilton St. in Hollywood, when they moved their mother, Aunt Mae, out of that home.
+Our Story: This poster was a gift from Cousins Mirandi and Eve Babitz, rescued from their childhood home on Wilton Place in Hollywood, when they moved their mother, Aunt Mae, out of that home.

 More Stuff: From my friend, Abbott Wallis - "I grew up a couple of miles away from where they built the Coliseum, I think it’s being torn down now 😂.
 I used to ride my bike there before they built it and after they built it too.
 Thanks for bringing up a sweet memory."